-Compound 2 was evaluated in human embryonic kidney cells stably expressing the hERG channel by a whole-cell patch-clamp system.
-Compound 2 at concentrations of 30, 100, and 300 μ M inhibited hERG current in a concentration-dependent manner, ranging from approximately 9% to 54% inhibition.
-IC50 was calculated to be 260.64 μ M. Prolongation of the QTc interval was observed in telemeterized dog and monkey CV studies at doses of ≥ 10 mg/kg.
-At this dose, a decrease in body temperature was also seen, an effect that has been reported to produce an increase in QTc.19 In general, the QTc effects corresponded to the decrease in body temperature observed following administration of compound 2 and were considered secondary to this effect; however, at the highest dose levels (\geq 30 mg/kg), slightly larger effects on the QTc interval were seen, which could not be completely attributed to the decrease in body temperature.
-An increase in blood pressure and heart rate was also observed in rats, dogs, and monkeys at high doses, and was more pronounced in dogs than in monkeys.
+Compound 2 was evaluated in human embryonic kidney cells stably expressing the hERG channel by a whole cell patch-clamp system.
+Compound 2 at concentrations of 30, 100, and 300 μ M inhibited hERG current in a concentration dependent manner, ranging from approximately 9% to 54%) inhibition.
+IC50 was calculated to 260.64 μ M. Prolongation of the QTc interval was observed in telemeterized dog and monkey CV studies at doses \geq 10 mg/kg.
+At this dose, a decrease in body temperature was also seen, an effect that has been reported to produce an increase in QTc19.
+In general, the QTc effects corresponded to the decrease in body temperature observed following Compound 2 administration and were considered secondary to this effect; however, at the highest dose levels (\geq 30 mg/kg), slightly larger effects on the QTc interval were seen, which could not be completely attributed to the decrease in body temperature.
+An increase in blood pressure and heart rate was also observed in rats, dogs, and monkeys at high doses, more pronounced in dogs than in monkeys.

-Concentration-QTc analysis was applied to data from a double-blind, placebo-controlled FIH SAD study in healthy adult subjects (Table 1).
-Twelve-lead ECGs were extracted from continuous recordings at - 2 hours, -60, -45, and -15 minutes prior to dosing, and then at 0.5, 1, 1.5, 2, 3, 4, 6, 8, 12, and 24 hours postdose.
+Concentration-QTc analysis was applied to data from a double blind, placebo-controlled FIH SAD study in healthy adult subjects (Table 1).
+Twelve-lead ECGs were extracted from continuous recordings at -2 hours, -60, -45, and -15 minutes prior to dosing and 0.5, 1, 1.5, 2, 3, 4, 6, 8, 12, and 24 hours post-dose.

-Compound 2 at the studied doses did not have a clinically relevant effect on heart rate or on cardiac conduction, that is, the PR and QRS intervals.
-Profiles of $\triangle QTcF$ and compound 2 plasma concentration across dose groups and postdosing time points are shown in Figure 4.
-In the highest dose group (200 mg), there seemed to be a small effect, which did not correlate with plasma concentrations, with the largest mean $\Delta \Delta QTcF$ of 8.8 msec at 6 hours postdose.
-The largest mean $\Delta \Delta QTcF$ between 1 and 4 hours postdose in this dose group was 4.7 msec (at 3 hours), whereas mean values in all lower dose groups were ≤ 0.6 msec.
-This pattern of mean $\Delta \Delta QTcF$ across doses and postdose time points does not suggest a dose- or concentrationdependent effect.
-Geometric mean Cmax levels in the 150 mg and 200 mg dose groups reached 389 ng/mL and 466 ng/mL, respectively, with the highest values observed at 1.5 hours postdose.
+Compound 2 at the studied doses did not have a clinically relevant effect on heart rate or on cardiac conduction, i.e., the PR and QRS intervals.
+Profiles of Δ QTcF and Compound 2 plasma concentration across dose groups and post-dosing time points are shown in Figure 4, panel A and B. In the highest dose group (200 mg), there seemed to be a small effect, which did not correlate with plasma concentrations, with the largest mean $\Delta\Delta$ QTcF of 8.8 msec at 6 hours post-dose.
+The largest mean $\Delta\Delta$ QTcF between 1 and 4 hours post-dose in this dose group was 4.7 msec (at 3 hours), whereas mean values in all lower dose groups were ≤ 0.6 msec.
+This pattern of mean $\Delta\Delta$ QTcF across doses and post-dose time points does not suggest a dose- or concentration-dependent effect.
+Geometric mean C{max} levels in the 150 mg and 200 mg dose groups reached 389 and 466 ng/mL, respectively, with the highest values observed at 1.5 hours post-dose.

-A scatter plot of observed compound 2 plasma concentrations and $\Delta QTcF$ with linear and local regression (LOESS) is shown in Figure 5(A).20 There is little divergence between the simple linear regression and the LOESS regression, which indicates that the application of a linear C-QTc model is appropriate.
+A scatter plot of observed Compound 2 plasma concentrations and $\Delta QTcF$ with linear and local regression (LOESS)20 is shown in Figure 5, Panel A. There is little divergence between a simple linear regression and the LOESS regression, which indicates that application of a linear C-QTc model is appropriate.